-While this remedy simplifies a representation of US round trip trade, the use of net empty flows in a single round trip setting also introduces three drawbacks; (i) an under-representation of the scale of the empty repositioning problem, (ii) no distinguishing between net exporter and net importer statuses across US trade partners, and (iii) no acknowledgement of differences in degrees of reliance on the return of empty containers across net exporters.
+of the scale of the empty repositioning problem, (ii) no distinguishing between net exporter and net importer statuses across US trade partners, and (iii) no acknowledgment of differences in degrees of reliance on the return of empty containers across net exporters.
 If this first point is left unaddressed, my estimates may under-report both the substitution of transport services from empty repositioning to US exports and the associated contraction of vessel capacity.
 Secondly, no accounting of trade partners' extensive margin of reliance on empty container inflows from the US leads to policy effects being spread across all participating countries.
-In order to determine where vessel capacity will retract, these effects must instead be focused on the net exporter subset of trade partners, which rely on these equipment flows.
+In order to determine where vessel capacity will retract, these effects must instead be focused on the net exporter subset of trade partners' reliance on empty container flows.
 Lastly, the intensive margin of trade partners' reliance on empty container redistribution also needs to be represented in this baseline scenario.
 Particular net exporters maintain notably more skewed trade imbalances relative to other US trade partners, which deepens the effect of ECO quotas on these round trips in particular.
-By accommodating for these last two factors, adjustments in vessel capacity and consequential contractions in import levels will be better reflective of particular vulnerability that net exporter trade partners would exhibit.
+By accommodating these last two factors, adjustments in vessel capacity and consequential contractions in import levels will be better reflective of particular vulnerabilities that net exporter trade partners would exhibit.

-To incorporate these key features of containerized trade, I prepare a multi-country baseline scenario, which uses observed country-level containerized goods flows by value and estimated volumes of container unit flows to identify a full set of unobserved exogenous parameters via GMM.
-In the next section, I detail how I estimate loaded container flows by US trade partner.15
+To incorporate these key features of containerized trade, I prepare a multi-country baseline scenario, which uses observed country-level containerized goods flow by value and estimated volumes of container unit flows to identify a full set of unobserved exogenous parameters via GMM.
+In the next section, I detail how I estimate loaded container flows by US trade partners.16